-Students will understand these ideas best if they can see today as a stepping-stone between yesterday and tomorrow.
-They will also need sensitivity to the injustices, lost opportunities for happiness, and deadly conflicts that characterize our twenty-first century civilization.
+You will understand these ideas best if you can see today as a stepping-stone between yesterday and tomorrow.
+You will also need sensitivity to the injustices, lost opportunities for happiness, and deadly conflicts that characterize our twenty-first century civilization.